 The present study was conducted on the fish diversity along the Sikka coast, Gulf of Kachchh, Gujarat, focusing on two sampling sites: the DCC (Digvijay Cement Company) jetty area and the GSFC (Gujarat State Fertilizer and Chemicals Limited) jetty area, during the period from October 2020 to March 2021.
 A total of six species from three orders Gobiiformes, Blenniformes, and Mugiliformes representing four families (Gobiidae, Oxudercidae, Blenniidae, and Mugilidae) were documented.
 Acentrogobius dayi and Mugil cephalus were observed at both sites, while Amblygobius albimaculatus, Trypauchen vagina, and Omobranchus punctatus were exclusive to the GSFC jetty area.
-Blenniella pariophthalamus was present at both sites, indicating broader habitat adaptability.
+Blenniella periophthalamus was present at both sites, indicating broader habitat adaptability.
 The distribution patterns revealed site-specific preferences, likely influenced by ecological factors such as substrate composition, salinity variations, and anthropogenic activities.
 Notably, the absence of mangrove-associated species like Trypauchen vagina at the DCC jetty area highlights potential differences in habitat suitability.

 Keyword: GSFC jetty, Gobiidae, Blenniformes and Gulf of Kachchh